Green Mountain Trails

 For gravity assisted rides, shuttle runs are also an option with parking available at the top of Tweed River Drive and at Riverside Farm or Amee Farm.
 The latter involves fording a low river which may not be passable after storms or in Spring.
 Weddings are a regular occurence at Riverside Farm and may effectively restrict that trailhead on Saturdays.

 Pittsfield is an up and coming destination in itself.
 A enchanting mix of wilderness and farmland, the town is anchored by rustic bed and breakfasts, inns and a historic general store with creative and hearty fare as well as craft beer and wines.
 The trails host beautifully appointed canvas tents (similar to yurts) nestled in the forest.
 More primitive camping options exist close to town.

 Parking is a available at Sweet Georgia Ps at Amee Farm on route 100 (Barn Dance trailhead), though the bridge is out a little way up the trail, next to the white barn at Riverside Farm on Tweed River Drive (Noodles Revenge trailhead), or at the end of Tweed River Drive (Green Trail trailhead) mid mountain.
 In the case of a wedding or other event, alternative parking is available at Bikram Yoga Pittsfield or the village green.
 Find trail conditions and more info at www.gmtrails.org, and on their Facebook page.

 Maps: Maps are available at the Original General Store in Pittsfield Center.
-More information is on thier website. http://www.gmtrails.org/
+More information, and an interractive map is located on thier website. http://www.gmtrails.org/